mschauer/Ciesielski.jl/README.md

 # Ciesielski.jl

-Trying to adapt sec 2 from the EJS paper to Ciesieslki's construction
+Trying to adapt sec 2 from the EJS paper to Ciesielski's construction